gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 claims, I found people I spoke with to be overwhelmed with my story.
 Two of the places suggested I should visit them without much justification.
 By this point, I acquired enough puzzle pieces of my condition to triage unfruitful directions more aggressively.
-I called back both clinics and asked a simple question: do they have an experience of issues in the lower back manifesting as a leg muscle tension?.
+I called back both clinics and asked a simple question: do they have an experience of issues in the lower back manifesting as leg muscle tension?.
 They went into a defensive "we don't do medical consultations over the phone."
 I wasn't asking for consultation.
 I was inquiring about a piece of particular knowledge.
 I instantly knew that visiting them would be a waste of time.
 And I had no time to waste.